openziti/ziti-sdk-swift/README.md

 ## Build Manually

 The project depends on the __Ziti C SDK__, which is built directly into the  library.
 It is maintained as a submodule at `./deps/ziti-sdk-c`.
-This project expect builds to be built in `./deps/ziti-sdk-c/build-macosx-x86_64` for macOS and `./deps/ziti-sdk-c/build-iphoneos-arm64` for iOS (or `build-iphonesimulator-x86_64` for the simulator).
+This project expects builds to be built in `./deps/ziti-sdk-c/build-macosx-x86_64` for macOS and `./deps/ziti-sdk-c/build-iphoneos-arm64` for iOS (or `build-iphonesimulator-x86_64` for the simulator).
 See also the build instructions in the [`ziti-sdk-c`](https://github.com/netfoundry/ziti-sdk-c/blob/master/building.md) repository.

 ```
 $ git clone git@github.com:netfoundry/ziti-sdk-swift.git